skseo2034/Next/project_blog/content/posts/getting-stared-with-nextjs.md

 ---
 title: 'Getting Started with NextJS'
-date: '2023-05-31'
+date: '2023-06-03'
-image: getting-stared-with-nextjs.png
+image: 'getting-stared-with-nextjs.png'
-excerpt: 'NextJS is a then React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.',
+excerpt: 'NextJS is a then React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.'
 isFeatured: true
 ---